rin67630/Soft-Power-MPPT/Software/Configuration Instructions.md

 If you already have successfully used your ESP device in your Wi-Fi network, you can skip that block, else...

 Comment "#define SMARTCONFIG" by putting two slashes at the beginning.
 Enter your Wi-Fi credentials
-Compile and upload
-Run the ESP.
+Run the ESP unplugged from Soft-Power connected to an USB
+Compile and upload.
+At the IDE, Tools, start the serial monitor, set to 9600 Baud.
+You should see something like that:
+´´´
+0⸮~?⸮4⸮Ҷ⸮⸮OAqr⸮⸮
+ESP-Karajan at work,
+Serial @ 9600 Baud
+MAC address: D8:F1:5B:11:0E:AC ,
+Hostname: Soft-Power
+IP address::192.168.188.32
+Now is 16:57:29.
+The Epoch is: 1612195049
+Date is Monday, 01 February 2021
+Communicating on UDP port: 4214
+OTA-Ready
+´´´
+The first gibberish line is normal.
+This is the regular booting report.
+If it get stuck after Serial @ 9600 Baud, your Wi-Fi connection where not successful.
+Correct your credentials and repeat the procedure, until you get an IP.

-Remove the two slashes, you may remove your credentials, they are stored in the ESP and will not be used anymore.
+then return to the Arduino IDE, remove the two slashes before the line "#define SMARTCONFIG", you may remove your credentials, they are stored in the ESP and will not be used anymore.
 - #define SMARTCONFIG  // (WiFi Credentials over GogglePlay/Apple App SmartConfig)
   // alternatively to Smartconfig App, you can comment out Smartconfig
   // and enter your credentials to initalize for a new WiFi